Software

 Most Linux distributions use the non-rolling upgrade cycle.
 Often, an automated upgrade script does all of the new installations for you, even carrying over your applications, content, and settings.
 Those that do not require the user to reinstall fresh content or apply backup files.

-Deciding which distribution of Linux is right for your business involves a number of variables and factors.
+Deciding which Linux distribution is right for your business involves several variables and factors.
 Taking the time to really understand each offering, what it can help your business achieve, and where you might find friction in implementation is key to succeeding with your migration to Linux or a different Linux platform.

 More on the CentOS Debacle

-If your business relies on running CentOS 7, you do not have to rush into an upgrade or jump to another distro just yet, noted Timothy Robinson, CEO of InVPN.
+Timothy Robinson, CEO of InVPN, noted that if your business relies on running CentOS 7, you do not have to rush into an upgrade or jump to another distro just yet.
 Red Hat will continue to sponsor and update CentOS 7 for the remainder of the Red Hat Enterprise Linux 7 (RHEL 7) life cycle.

 Red Hat developed RHEL for commercial enterprise use.
 CentOS is a non-commercial, community-maintained distro that Red Hat sponsors and is based on RHEL.
 The community version serves as a free testing ground for features that may become part of RHEL.